hanisirfan/visitorqr/README.md

     `php artisan install PASSWORD USER_NAME EMAIL_ADDRESS`

+## Customizations

+1. You can replace the title of the system with your organization name by editing `ORG_NAME` inside `.env` file.

+2. You may replace the logo used for this system by replacing these files:
+    - `resources/img/logo/favicon.ico`
+    - `resources/img/logo/logo.svg`

+    The image ratio is 1x1.
+Finish the logo replacement by running `npm run build` command to rebuild the assets.

 ## Deleting Visitors By Its Age

 You can remove visitors that have a certain age (in seconds) after their addition to the system.
 You can do that by running the artisan `deleteVisitorByAge` command.
 Run `php artisan help deleteVisitorByAge` for more info.